 Payment flow for Web services

-Payment flow for In-App services
+Payment flow for Android SDK services

 Manually managing payment windows to be compliant and include everything required in every country we support will be very time-consuming for you.
 To assist you with this, we’ve developed a service data export XML API which allows you to automate service configuration and payment window management across countries.
 This API will list supported operators, keywords, shortcodes, prices and local disclaimers for every country you’ve configured.
 We strongly encourage you to implement this API in your project.
 You can read more about our XML API in the technical specification.